nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 									<ul>
 										<li>The mitigating banner EMIS have implemented is used for pilots only.</li>
 										<li>The mitigating banner is complemented by providing pilot users with additional guidance on the behaviour of past medications as part of a wider guidance document (again, pilots only).</li>
 										<li>The cancellation/end reason field is included as part of future HTML view specification release, which providers must support as soon as possible (after initial pilots once further pilot feedback has been received).
-It should be noted the a strategic programme decision has been made to confine the next version of HTML View Access Record to only include resolutions for clinical issues.</li>
+It should be noted that a strategic programme decision has been made to confine the next version of HTML View Access Record to only include resolutions for clinical issues.</li>
 									</ul>
 								<p>NOTE: EMIS cannot meet the original requirement of displaying discontinued date for discontinued and cancelled medications due to the way data is stored within EMIS Web.
-In light of this, the end date and reason suggested as a long term solution would also include the end date and reason for naturally ended medications.</p>
+In light of this, the end date and reason suggested as a long-term solution would also include the end date and reason for naturally ended medications.</p>
                             </div>
                         </div>
                     </div>